mainmatter/mainmatter.com/blog/_posts/2016-12-06-out-of-the-box-fastboot-support-in-ember-simple-auth.md

 * Server responses are now validated in authenticators, preventing successful logins when required data is actually missing, see <a href="https://github.com/simplabs/ember-simple-auth/pull/957">#957</a>
 * The OAuth 2.0 Password Grant authenticator can now send custom headers along with authentication requests, see <a href="https://github.com/simplabs/ember-simple-auth/pull/1018">#1018</a>
 * Routes like the login route can now be configured inline in routes using the respective mixins as opposed to `config/environment.js`, see <a href="https://github.com/simplabs/ember-simple-auth/pull/1041">#1041</a>
+* The cookie session store will now rewrite its cookies when any of its configurable properties (like cookie name) change, see <a href="https://github.com/simplabs/ember-simple-auth/pull/1056">#1056</a>

 #### A Community Effort